tars/tars/docs/en/faq.md

 3. **How to work with TARS?**
 There are several variants.
     * You have one big project with long period of develop/support.
 TARS will be extremely useful for you.
-Create modules, pages.
+Create components, pages.
 Store it somewhere in GIT, SVN.
-    * You have many projects with general modules.
+    * You have many projects with general components.
 So, in taht case you have several options:
-        - you can create you own library of modules and include in to your own fork of TARS.
-So you will have all used modules after init;
+        - you can create you own library of components and include in to your own fork of TARS.
+So you will have all used components after init;
         - you can use git.
 Every new project is a new branch from master.
 Inited TARS in master branch;
-        - and the last, you can store your own library of used modules somewhere.
+        - and the last, you can store your own library of used components somewhere.
     * You have many different projects.
 Just use CVS (GIT, SVN, etc.).

 You can choose any option or create your own workflow.